 - Material family (e.g. Steel, Paper, Aluminum, Plastic, Glass);

-- Disposal guidelines, i.e. whether or not the packaging can be stored and recycled.
+- Disposal guidelines, i.e. whether or not the packaging can be recycled.

-The environmental label can be applied to the main body of the packaging (e.g. on the box or tray), to the component that already has the label on to make the information more complete and legible, or to the individual components that can be separated manually (e.g. films and caps).
+The environmental label has to be applied either to the main body of the packaging (e.g. on the box or tray), to the component that already has the label on, in order to make the information more complete and the individual components that can be manually separated (e.g. films and caps).

-After the last postponement of the environmental labeling in 2022, the obligation to provide this identification and information on packaging comes into effect on January 1, 2023, and is a requirement for:
+After the last postponement of the Eco-labelling in 2022, the obligation to provide this identification and information on packaging comes into effect on January 1, 2023, and is a requirement for:

 - Packaging material suppliers;